estnltk/estnltk-coreference-v1-webservice/readme.md

 This is a web service for EstNLTK's [CoreferenceTagger v1](https://github.com/estnltk/estnltk/blob/f39588ff8865a0610d66bfbf72c51a919417e228/tutorials/nlp_pipeline/D_information_extraction/04_pronominal_coreference.ipynb).

+The service is based on FastAPI and should be run as a Docker container using the included `Dockerfile`.
+The required models are automatically downloaded upon building the image.

+The API uses the following endpoints:

+- `POST /estnltk/tagger/coreference_v1` - the main endpoint for obtaining coreference annotations
+- `GET /estnltk/tagger/coreference_v1/about` - returns information about the webservice
+- `GET /estnltk/tagger/coreference_v1/status` - returns the status of the webservice

+## Configuration

+The service should be run as a Docker container using the included `Dockerfile`.
+The API is exposed on port `8000`.
+The following environment variables can be used to change webservice behavior:

+- `COREFERENCE_DIR` - path to coreference model directory (`coreference/model_2021-01-04` by default).
+- `STANZE_MODELS_DIR` - path to stanza's models directory (`stanza_resources` by default).
+- `MAX_CONTENT_LENGHT` - maximum lenght of the POST request body size in characters.

+The container uses uvicorn as the ASGI server.
+The entrypoint of the container is `["uvicorn", "app:app", "--host", "0.0.0.0", "--proxy-headers"]`.
+Any additional  [uvicorn parameters](https://uvicorn.dev/deployment/) can be passed to the container at runtime as CMD arguments.

-### Getting required resources
+## Getting required resources

-Before setting up the web service, you need to obtain the coreference model and stanza's parsing model for Estonian.
+When using the web service without Docker, you need to obtain the coreference model and stanza's parsing model for Estonian.

 * You can download _the coreference model_ from [`https://s3.hpc.ut.ee/estnltk/estnltk_resources/coreference_model_2021-01-04.zip`](https://s3.hpc.ut.ee/estnltk/estnltk_resources/coreference_model_2021-01-04.zip).
 Unpack the zipped content into root directory.
 After all necessary model files have been assembled, the local directory `coreference` should have the following structure: